-A. The Company entered into the Asset Purchase Agreement along with the Master Service Agreement and Supply Agreement for XProTM Suture-Mediated Vascular Closure Device system ("IVC-C01") with Terumo Medical Corporation ("Terumo") on March 2, 2018.
+A. The Company entered into the Asset Purchase Agreement along with the Master Service Agreement and Supply Agreement for XPro[TM] Suture-Mediated Vascular Closure Device system ("IVC-C01") with Terumo Medical Corporation ("Terumo") on March 2, 2018.
 According to the agreements, the Company continues to provide services including product development, clinical studies, regulatory affairs, and product supply after the transaction.

 The total transaction price of the aforementioned agreements is USD 50 million, consisting of the upfront cash payment of USD 20 million which is fully paid upon closing, and the additional milestone payment up to USD 30 million.
-The milestone payment will be paid upon achieving the following milestones: (a) completing next-generation product design verification before the end of March 2020 for USD 5 million; (b) obtaining U.S. FDA premarket approval (PMA approval) for the current generation product before the end of June 2021 for USD 10 million; (c) obtaining U.S. FDA PMA approval for the nextgeneration product before the end of June 2022 for USD 15 million.

-Terumo is responsible for all product development costs (including regulatory and clinical related costs), except Terumo and the Company are responsible for its own respective design and development costs for the next-generation product.
+The milestone payment will be paid upon achieving the following milestones: (a) completing next-generation product design verification before the end of March 2020 for USD 5 million; (b) obtaining U.S. FDA premarket approval (PMA approval) for the current generation product before the end of June 2021 for USD 10 million; (c) obtaining U.S. FDA PMA approval for the next-generation product development costs (including regulatory and clinical related costs), except Terumo and the Company are responsible for its own respective design and development costs for the next-generation product.
 As agreed by both parties, if any design changes of the next-generation product lead to additional clinical studies requested by the U.S. FDA, the related costs shall be borne by the Company.